komastudios/android-gamesdk/README.md

 cd samples/tuningfork/experimentsdemo && ./gradlew assemble
 ```

-The Android SDK/NDK exposed using environment variables (`ANDROID_HOME`) will be used for building both the sample project and the Game SDK.
+The Android SDK/NDK exposed using environment variables (`ANDROID_HOME`) will be used for building both the sample project and AGDK.

 ### Using Android Studio